Siftee150/SafeCam/README.md

 * Completed testing on ped2 dataset, results seem accurate Further work and remarks=>
 * Fine tuning RAFT
-* TThe range of scores is exceeding the threshold by huge amounts.
+* The range of scores is exceeding the threshold by huge amounts.
 We need to normalize testing results before computing AUC metric